skypjack/entt/README.md

 It requires that `entity` is valid.
 Moreover, an instance of the component must have been previously assigned to the entity.
 If one of the requirements isn't satisfied, an assertion will fail in debug mode and the behaviour is undefined in release mode.

-In case users want to assign a component to an entity, but it's unknown whether the entity already has it or not, `accomodote` does the work in a single call
+In case users want to assign a component to an entity, but it's unknown whether the entity already has it or not, `accomodate` does the work in a single call
-(of course with a performance penalty due to the fact that it must check if `entity` already has the given component or not):
+(of course, there is a performance penalty to pay for that mainly due to the fact that it must check if `entity` already has the given component or not):

 ```cpp
 registry.accomodate<Position>(entity, 0., 0.);